openenergymonitor/emontx4/docs/6ct_expansion_board.md

 # 6 CT Expansion board

 The 6 CT Expansion board adds a further 6x CT inputs to the EmonTx4, giving a total of 12 CT inputs.
-These can be used with the new EmonLibDB based firmware that supports both single phase and 3 phase monitoring.
-Individual CT inputs can be configured for 12 single phase inputs or 4x 3 phase inputs.
-A custom mix of single and 3 phase inputs can also be configured by modifying the firmware and uploading firmware manually.
+These can be used with example firmware that is provided as part of the new EmonLibDB library, supporting both single phase and 3 phase monitoring.

+**Note: Firmware configuration, compilation and upload required using the Arduino IDE.**

 ## Installation guide